Corfield Periflex: Description

 The camera back is removable for changing film.
 A milled button next to the tripod socket rotates either way to lock the back, while in a position in between it is unlocked.
 The back comes off downwards as a single unit including the base-plate.
-A quite small film-pressure plate of thick glass is mounted on a piece of rubber foam on the back.
+The film-pressure plate of thick glass is mounted on a piece of rubber foam on the back.
 Inside the camera, on the left-hand side, is the 35mm film cassette chamber, and to the right is the counter clockwise rotating film take-up drum.
 It has a narrow slit for the film leader, and it rotates freely whenever the small film rewind button on the top plate is depressed.
 No sprocket wheel is employed; instead, the film is pulled by, and wound onto the drum that always rotates the same angular amount for next picture frame.
 Acceptable frame spacing is accomplished by the large diameter take-up spool that reduces the effect of increasing spool diameter as more film is wound onto it.

 The Periflex was sold with a Corfield England Lumar f=50mm 1:3.5 standard lens in a bright aluminium barrel.
-Corfield had the British Optical Lens Company calculate the three element Cook design which proved to be quite satisfactory, and subsequently became the manufacturer and supplier of the coated glass elements, while Corfield turned, cut and milled the barrels, and completed the lenses in their premises.
+Corfield had the British Optical Lens Company calculate the three element Cooke design, and subsequently became the manufacturer and supplier of the coated glass elements, while Corfield turned, cut and milled the barrels, and completed the lenses in their premises.

-The original Periflex has the engravings directly in the black anodised aluminium top and base plates.
-The first few hundred cameras were covered in brown pigskin, which proved difficult to mount in production without getting glue stains on it, so it was soon changed to black leather.
 Some time after that the engraving of the top plate was dropped and instead an engraved disc was placed under the shutter speed dial.
 "Corfield / Periflex / England" was engraved on the front of the periscope housing.
 After about one and a half year of manufacture, the top and base plate finish were changed to bright anodised aluminium.
 All later standard models were finished in bright aluminium and black leather.